 Using ceramic surfaces as both her canvas and subject matter, Molly Hatch extends her historically-inspired contemporary repertoire with Illume, a hand-painted wall installation.
 Illume is a contemporary example of chinoiserie, a popular seventeenth and eighteenth-century aesthetic movement that persists today.

-Comprised of 45 earthenware hand-painted plates, the glazed surface of the work becomes a fragmented canvas for Hatch’s delicate, painterly re-rendering of a blue and white lidded vase, sourced from an eighteenth-century French watercolor from the Metropolitan Museum of Art.
-Surrounded by a shimmering 11-karat gold luster background, Illume deconstructs the past through a shimmering, painterly expression of the present.
+Composed of 45 earthenware hand-painted plates, the glazed surfaces of the plates collectively become a fragmented canvas for Hatch’s delicate, painterly re-rendering of a blue and white lidded vase sourced from an eighteenth-century French watercolor from the Metropolitan Museum of Art.
+With a shimmering 11-karat gold gilded background, Illume contemporizes the historic work of art.

 Dimensions: 50” W x 90” H x 1.5” D

 360 View is not available for this item.